Boris Johnson claims over a million speaking fees since leaving office - ExBulletin

 Boris Johnson has won more than a million speaking engagements since leaving office, it has been revealed.

-According to the latest update to the MPs’ Register of Interests released on Wednesday, the former prime minister received more than 750,000 honoraria for speaking engagements in America, India and Portugal in November.
+The former prime minister received more than £750,000 in honoraria for speaking engagements in America, India and Portugal in November, according to the latest update to MPs’ Register of Interests released on Wednesday.

 Added to the 276,000 Mr Johnson received for speaking to US insurance brokers in October, it means he has received a total of 1,030,780 in speaking fees since leaving Downing Street on September 6.